About the CCC Designation

 The Canadian Hospice Palliative Care Association and its Champion’s Council will award the designation of a CCC if your company meets at least three out of five of the following criteria:

-Your employees’ jobs are protected while they are off on the CCLB program.
+Your employees’ jobs are protected while they access the CCB.

 Compassionate Care leave could provide employees with income top-up of benefits over and above the job protected family medical EI benefits leave offered through the provinces and the Federal EI program.